TIBCOSoftware/snappydata/docs/reference/sql_reference/create-table.md

 !!!
 Note
 	For more information on creating sample tables, refer to [Create Sample Table](create-sample-table.md).

-//Jags>> Keywords are not consistent ... all keywords should use underscor as separator. e.g. STRATA_RESERVOIR_SIZE ... please add P1 ticket

 //Jags>> the column_definitoon and table_constraint above should link to location where we discuss all the data types.
 Critically important.

 ## Description
-//Jags>> this description is not required.
-This is well understood and we are not trying to explain all SQL.

-//Jags>> Use this description -  Tables created using the standard SQL syntax without any of SnappyData specific extensions are created as row-oriented replicated tables. i.e. Each data server node in the cluster will host a consistent replica of the table.
+Tables created using the standard SQL syntax without any of SnappyData specific extensions are created as row-oriented replicated tables.
+Thus, each data server node in the cluster hosts a consistent replica of the table.
 All tables are also registered in the Spark catalog and hence visible as DataFrames.

-//Jags>> e.g. 'create table if not exists Table1 (a int)' is equivalent to 'create table if not exists Table1 (a int) using row'.
+For example, `create table if not exists Table1 (a int)` is equivalent to `create table if not exists Table1 (a int) using row`.

 //Jags>> The syntax should be 'create [temporary] table ...' ... we allow temporary tables.
 Need to verify correctness and confusion with spark temporary tables.

-Tables contain columns and constraints, rules to which data must conform.
-Table-level constraints specify a column or columns.
-Columns have a data type and can specify column constraints (column-level constraints).
-The syntax of CREATE TABLE is extended to give properties to the tables that are specific to RowStore.

-The CREATE TABLE statement has two variants depending on whether you are specifying the column definitions and constraints (CREATE TABLE), or whether you are modeling the columns after the results of a query expression (CREATE TABLE…AS…).

 <a id="ddl"></a>
 ## DDL Extensions